-TIME NAME
+TIME NAME -

-Please report to room\\\\\\ building, at least 10 minutes before your scheduled time.
+Please report to room building, at least 10 minutes before your scheduled time.

-2023 APhA-ASP Patient Counseling Competition Final Round
+2024 APhA-ASP Patient Counseling Competition Final Round

-The finalists for the Patient Counseling Competition in alphabetical order are:

-The final round will be held in building \\\\\\, room\\\\, on\\\\.

-The final round will resemble the preliminary round, but the scenario will be more difficult, and the patient will display a personality characteristic that you will have to take into consideration during counseling.

-Please arrive at least 10 minutes prior to your scheduled time.
+The finalists for the Patien t Counseling Competition in alphabetical order are: The final round will be he eld in building , room , on The final round will resempersonality characteristic t • be more difficult, and the patient will display a ing counseling.
+Please arrive at least 10 m inutes prior to your sched luled time. to to

-to

-to

-to

-to

-to

-to

-to

-The APhA Academy of Student Pharmacists announces the 2023 Patient Counseling Competition Awards Ceremony
+The APhA Academy of Student Pharmacists announces the 2024 Patient Counseling Competition Awards Ceremony

-Date:
+Date: ˌ

 Time:

-Place:

-Guest Speaker
+Dlacor

+' Speaker:

 All students, faculty, and staff are invited.

 The video of the winner will be shown.